Skip to content

 Name Type Description Default

-path to CSV file
+path to CSV file or data frame to use as frequency table

 required